microsoft/BotBuilder-Samples/experimental/adaptive-tool/README.md

 # Bot Framework Adaptive Tool

-Bot Framework Adaptive Tool is a Visual Studio Code extension that helps developers handle LG (.lg), LU (.lu), and Dialog (.dialog) files efficiently.
+Bot Framework Adaptive Tool is a VS Code extension that helps developers handle LG (.lg), LU (.lu), and Dialog (.dialog) files efficiently.
 Adaptive Tool has tools and settings that make it easy to debug, analyze and enhance you language files.

 Supported features include the following:
 <!--